datalad/datalad/paper.md

 ## Why Git and git-annex

-Git is an excellent <!-- citation needed -->distributed content management system geared towards managing and collaborating on text files <!-- citation needed, does not match self-description -->, but it is not designed to handle large (e.g., over a gigabyte) or binary files efficiently [see, e.g., @opensource:git-binary].
+Git is an excellent <!-- citation needed -->distributed content management system geared towards managing and collaborating on text files,<!-- citation needed, does not match self-description --> but it is not designed to efficiently handle large (e.g., over a gigabyte) or binary files [see, e.g., @opensource:git-binary].
 <!-- YOH: I do not think we need citation to support ever statement, especially for which there would be no scholary articly "deeply investigating" it.
 Added a citation to some first hit on google -->
 Moreover, any data committed to Git becomes available to all clones of that repository.
 This makes it hard or impossible to provide distributed storage of managed data <!-- why? individual tailoring is hard, but distribution not, what is special about scientific data in this regard?
 YOH: "distributed storage" != "distribution".
 Removed "scientic data" preamble and otherwise I think this statement is ok otherwise--> or to stop providing some individual files, such as accidentally stored personal data or data from participants that withdrew from a study.